 Context: Is there strong community interest in the topic?
 Does the program have high political sensitivity or national importance?
 Is it the right time to review this area?
 Are issues already well known?
 Is there another review or audit in progress covering similar issues?
 Would an audit of the area reinforce other important current messages or themes?

-Auditability/Efficiency: Is the area amenable to audit?
+Auditability/efficiency: Is the area amenable to audit?
 Will information and evidence be available?
 Can a past methodology be used or will the methodology be reusable?
 Can analytical tools be used?
 Can it be audited with resources that match the impact and materiality of the topic or will it take disproportionate resources for limited benefit?

 Once established, our forward work program is discussed with the Public Accounts Committee and the Estimates and Financial Operations Committee.
-Once an audit has begun, we make its objective, focus and timeframes public via the our audit program.
+Once an audit has begun, we make its objective, focus and timeframes public via our audit program.